 Now we have the trained model.
 It has essentially cloned our driving behavior.
 Let’s see how we did it.
 To do that, we need a simple server (socketio server) to send the model prediction to the simulator in real-time.
 I am not going to get into many details about the server stuff.
 What’s important is the part that we predict the steering angle using the frames and logs generated by the simulator in real time.

 steering_angle = float(data["steering_angle"]) throttle = float(data["throttle"]) speed = float(data["speed"]) image = Image.open(BytesIO(base64.b64decode(data["image"]))) image = np.asarray(image) image = preprocess_data.preprocess(image) image = np.array([image]) steering_angle = float(model.predict(image, batch_size=1)) throttle = 1.0 - steering_angle ** 2 - (speed / speed_limit) ** 2 #send prediction to the simulator send_control(steering_angle, throttle)

 And the result:

 Not bad.
 Not bad at all.

 We actually did it.
 I think that Udacity’s emulator is the easiest way for someone to start learning about self-driving vehicles.
 To continue your journey on Autonomous vehicles, I recommend the Self-Driving Cars Specialization by Coursera.
 It contains everything you need to get started if you are really interested in the field.

 To wrap up, autonomous cars have already started being mainstream and there is no doubt that they become commonplace sooner than most of us think.
 It is extremely complex to build one as it requires so many different components from sensors to software.
+Deep Learning will definetely play a big role towards this goal.
 But here we just did a very very small first step.